-This August Bank holiday weekend, Fun Kids is going to be counting down your Top 100 Disney songs.
-To celebrate we have some amazing facts about some of the ultimate Disney bops!
-Plus don’t forget to vote here for your favourites.
+Every year, Fun Kids counts down your Top 100 Disney songs.
+We have some amazing facts about some of the ultimate Disney bops!

 Read on for a Lilo and Stitch Elvis fact you’ll never believe plus cool facts on songs that nearly weren’t in their movie!

 Share these facts with friends and family and impress them with your epic Disney knowledge.